8 practical tips for driving the Road to Hana in Maui solo in 1 day

 Pro tip: Maui is a long flight, so they can get expensive.
 Use my step by step quick guide to learn how to use Google Flights to find the cheapest flights!
 And don’t forget to make sure you’re ready for a comfy flight with these long flight essentials.

 Food and drink stops are few and far between.
-I packed up a cooler and loaded it into the passenger seat of my jeep when I left in the morning- I can’t imagine how uncomfortable it would have been without it!
+I packed up a cooler at a local grocery store and loaded it into the passenger seat of my jeep when I left in the morning- I can’t imagine how uncomfortable it would have been without it!

 4. You need cash.